abmonga/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is for courser assignment
+This is for coursera assignment